hackerbirds/x-wing-rust/README.md

 *Please do note that X-Wing is designed with ML-KEM-768/X25519 specifically, and that changing these primitives to something else could break the security of X-Wing.*

-# IMPORTANT
+# !
+IMPORTANT !

-## This library did \_**NOT**\_...
+## *This library did \_NOT\_...*

 - Implement and verify the test vectors

-The Kyber library we're using does not allow for deterministic decaps/encaps which is needed for the test vectors.
+The Kyber library we're using does not allow for deterministic decapsulation/encapsulation which is needed for the test vectors.

-- Check for any time-constantness
+- Properly check time-constant operations

-The X25519 and ML-KEM implementation are out of our control, and we are not checking for time-constant operations when it comes to generation etc. may not be time-constant.
+The X25519 and ML-KEM implementation are out of our control, and we are not checking for time-constant operations when it comes to generation etc. Such implementation that aren't constant-time are dangerous.
 However we do attempt to have a constant-time equality check for `PublicKey`, `SharedKey` and `Ciphertext` using the `subtle` crate.

-- Received any audits of any sort
+- Receive any audits of any sort

 ...and we are absolutely not professionals.
 We wrote this for fun and learning, although this library may serve as a reference point to someone else trying to build a more serious library.
 Having said that, feel free to give us feedback.